 Alberta has a variety of ski resorts to choose from and deciphering between the hills can be difficult when factoring in kids.
-Recently, I headed out on a weekend road trip to visit Castle Mountain Resort and found it was a perfect fit for families.
-Here is what you need to know about visiting Castle Mountain with kids.
+We headed out on a weekend road trip to visit Castle Mountain Resort and found it was a perfect fit for families.
+Here is what you need to know about visiting Castle Mountain with kids in 2021.

 Castle Mountain Resort